palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 --------------------

 The transaction protocol has write/write conflicts built into it.
-If two transactions touch the same row, one will be rolled back (as long as the table does write/write conflict detection (which is the default)).
+If two transactions touch the same cell, one will be rolled back (as long as the table does write/write conflict detection (which is the default)).
 What if a user wanted some way to set up read write locks.
 This can be built into the protocol fairly easily.
 Currently a table can be set up either